SamuelWiqvist/snpla/README.md

 ## Code structure

-- `/algorithms` - source code for the SPA method
+- `/algorithms` - source code for the SNPLA method
 - `/util` - source code for some utility functions
 - `/mv_gaussian` - source code, run scripts, and notebooks for the MV Gaussian examples
 - `/two_moons` - source code, run scripts, and notebooks for the two-moons examples